VikasAhlawatCC/Club-Corra-Pilot-2/docs/PRODUCT_REQUIREMENTS.md

 Here is the entire product that we are implementing in this monorepo:
 Always remember 1 corra coin is 1 rupee!

+## Business Rules

+1. **Whole Numbers Only**: All amounts (transaction values, corra coins, redemption amounts) must be stored and processed as whole numbers only.
+No decimal values are allowed.
+2. **Coin Reversion on Rejection**: When a transaction request is rejected, any corra coins that were added or removed from the user's account during the approval process must be reverted back to their previous state.
+3. **No Negative Balances**: A transaction request cannot be approved if the user's total corra coins would become negative after the redemption.
+The system must validate that `user_balance >= redemption_amount` before allowing approval.

 ## 1. Web App (User Facing) - `http://localhost:3010/`

 ### 1.1.
 Main Home Page